Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Simulation and analysis

-\section{Simulation and Analysis}
+\section{Simulation and analysis}

-The WMAP satellite scanned the sky temperature in five different frequency bands at 22, 30, 40, 60 and 90 GHz, named as ``K'', ``Ka'', ``Q'', ``V'' and ``W'' respectively.
-WMAP-7 team searched for SI violation signals in the ``V'' and the ``W'' bands, since these so called CMB channels are the least foreground contaminated and detected significant non-vanishing BipoSH spectra $A_{ll}^{20}$ and $A_{l-2l}^{20}$.
+The WMAP satellite scanned the sky temperature in five different frequency bands at 22, 30, 40, 60, and 90 GHz.
+The WMAP-7 team searched for SI violation signals in the 60GHz (V) and 90GHz (W) bands, since these channels are the least foreground-contaminated and detected significant non-vanishing BipoSH spectra $A_{ll}^{20}$ and $A_{l-2l}^{20}$.
 We simulate observed CMB maps, by closely replicating the WMAP instrument characteristics and scanning strategy for the same bands.

-The ``V'' band has two detectors and the ``W'' band comprises of four detectors.
+The V and W band are comprised of two and four detectors respectively.
 Since each detector has its unique beam pattern and scan path, it is important to carry out the simulations for each differencing assembly (DA) independently.
-We generate $30$ realisations of SI CMB skies from the best fit WMAP-7 angular power spectrum using HEALPix~\citep{HEALPIX}.
-Thereafter, these maps are scanned using the WMAP scan pattern and convolved with the beam functions of each DA.
-This results in time order data (TOD) for each DA, from which the observed maps are reconstructed using a map-making algorithm.
-The details of all these simulation procedure are discussed below.
+We generate $30$ realisations of SI CMB skies from the best-fit WMAP-7 angular power spectrum using HEALPix~\citep{HEALPIX}.
+The procedure that was followed to generate the time order data (TOD) from these realisations and mapmaking is described below.